 - 12. Tests defines a generic template for testing plug-ins. - 13.
-Generic rules contains rules in order to automatically produces different kinds of files (e.g. .cm[iox] from .ml or .mli for Objective Caml files)
+Generic rules contains rules in order to automatically produces different kinds of files (e.g. .cm[iox] from .ml or .mli for Objective Caml files) - 14.
+Global plug-in variables declares some plug-in specific variables used throughout the makefile.

-- 14. Global plug-in variables declares some plug-in specific variables used throughout the makefile. - 15.
-Additional global variables declares some other variables used throughout the makefile. - 16.
+- 15. Additional global variables declares some other variables used throughout the makefile. - 16.
 Main targets provides the main rules of the makefile.
 The most important ones are top, byte and opt which respectively build the Frama-C interactive, bytecode and native toplevels. - 17.
 Coverage defines how compile the eponymous library. - 18.
 Ocamlgraph defines how compile the eponymous library. - 19.
 Frama-C Kernel provides variables and rules for the Frama-C kernel.
 Each part is described in specific sub-sections. - 20.
 After Section "Kernel", there are several sections corresponding to plug-ins (see Section 6.3.3).
 This is the part that a plug-in developer has to modify in order to add compilation directives for its plug-in. - 21.
 Generic variables provides variables containing files to be linked in different contexts. - 22.
-Toplevel provides rules for building the files of the form bin/toplevel.. - 23.
-GUI provides rules for building the files of the form bin/viewer. - 24.
+Toplevel provides rules for building the files of the form bin/toplevel.\. - 23.
+GUI provides rules for building the files of the form bin/viewer.\ - 24.
 Standalone obfuscator provides rules for building the Frama-C obfuscator. - 25.
-Tests provides rules to execute tests (see Section 5.5). - 26.
+Tests provides rules to execute tests. make tests takes care of generating the appropriate environment and launching ptests (see Section 5.6) for all test suites of the kernel and enabled plugins.
+It is possible to pass options to ptests through the PTESTS\OPTS environment variable. - 26.
 Emacs tags provides rules which generate emacs tags (useful for a quick search of OCaml definitions). - 27.
-Documentation provides rules generating Frama-C source documentation (see Section 5.18). - 28.
+Documentation provides rules generating Frama-C source documentation (see Section 5.19). - 28.
 Installation provides rules for installing different parts of Frama-C. - 29.
-File headers: license policy provides variables and rules to manage the Frama-C license policy (see Section 5.19). - 30.
+File headers: license policy provides variables and rules to manage the Frama-C license policy (see Section 5.20). - 30.
 Makefile rebuilding provides rules in order to automatically rebuild Makefile and configure when required. - 31.
 Cleaning provides rules in order to remove files generated by makefile rules. - 32.
 Depend provides rules which compute Frama-C source dependencies. - 33.
-Ptests provides rules in order to build ptests (see Section 5.5). - 34.
+Ptests provides rules in order to build ptests (see Section 5.6). - 34.
 Source distribution provides rules usable for distributing Frama-C.

-Kind Name Specification PLUGIN_NAME Module name of the plug-in Usual PLUGIN_DIR Directory containing plug-in source no information files PLUGIN_ENABLE Whether the plug-in has to be com- \mid no \mid piled PLUGIN_DYNAMIC Whether the plug-in is dynamically no linked with Frama-C PLUGIN_HAS_MLI Whether the plug-in gets an interface PLUGIN_CMO .cmo plug-in files Source files PLUGIN_CMI .cmi plug-in files without correspond- ing .cmo PLUGIN_TYPES_CMO .cmo plug-in files not belonging to \$(PLUGIN_DIR) PLUGIN_GUI_CMO .cmo plug-in files not belonging to \$(PLUGIN_DIR) PLUGIN_BFLAGS Plug-in specific flags for ocamlc PLUGIN_OFLAGS Plug-in specific flags for ocamlopt Compilation flags PLUGIN_EXTRA_BYTE Additional bytecode files to link against PLUGIN_EXTRA_OPT Additional native files to link against PLUGIN_LINK_BFLAGS Plug-in specific flags for linking with ocamlc PLUGIN_LINK_OFLAGS Plug-in specific flags for linking with ocamlopt PLUGIN_LINK_GUI_BFLAGS Plug-in specific flags for linking a GUI with ocamlc PLUGIN_LINK_GUI_OFLAGS Plug-in specific flags for linking a GUI with ocamlopt
+Kind Name Specification PLUGIN_NAME Module name of the plug-in Usual PLUGIN_DIR Directory containing plug-in source no information files PLUGIN_ENABLE Whether the plug-in has to be com- no piled PLUGIN_DYNAMIC Whether the plug-in is dynamically no linked with Frama-C PLUGIN_HAS_MLI Whether the plug-in gets an interface PLUGIN_CMO .cmo plug-in files Source files PLUGIN_CMI .cmi plug-in files without correspond- ing .cmo PLUGIN_TYPES_CMO .cmo plug-in files not belonging to \$(PLUGIN_DIR) PLUGIN_GUI_CMO .cmo plug-in files not belonging to \$(PLUGIN_DIR) PLUGIN_BFLAGS Plug-in specific flags for ocamlc PLUGIN_OFLAGS Plug-in specific flags for ocamlopt Compilation flags PLUGIN_EXTRA_BYTE Additional bytecode files to link against PLUGIN_EXTRA_OPT Additional native files to link against PLUGIN_LINK_BFLAGS Plug-in specific flags for linking with ocamlc PLUGIN_LINK_OFLAGS Plug-in specific flags for linking with ocamlopt PLUGIN_LINK_GUI_BFLAGS Plug-in specific flags for linking a GUI with ocamlc PLUGIN_LINK_GUI_OFLAGS Plug-in specific flags for linking a GUI with ocamlopt